-Attachment: Sample Petition for Review to the Executive Committee of the Judicial Council of the Ninth Circuit from Presiding Judicial Officer's Decision [see next page for Form 1] Name of Petitioning Party or Counsel Address Telephone # Fax # Email
+Attachment: Sample Petition for Review to the Executive Committee of the Judicial Council of the Ninth Circuit from Presiding Judicial Officer's Decision [see next page for Form 1]

+Name of Petitioning Party or Counsel

+Address

+Telephone # Fax #

+Email

-Name of Court in Which Presiding Judicial Officer's Final Decision Was Issued
+Name of Court in Which Presiding Judio cial Officer's Final Decision Was Issued

-A.B., Petitioner v.
-Petition for Review of Decision in (or Summary Dismissal of) Employment Dispute Resolution Policy Complaint
+A.B., Petitioner Petition for Review of Decision in (or

+Summary Dismissal of) Employment

+V. Dispute Resolution Policy Complaint

 C.D., Respondent

-Notice is hereby given that (name of Party petitioning for review), (Petitioner) in the above named case, hereby submits this Petition for Review to the Executive Committee of the Judicial Council of the Ninth Circuit from the final decision (or summary dismissal of the Complaint) by Judge (name of Presiding Judicial Officer) entered in this matter action on the \\\\\ day of \\\\, (20\\).
+Notice is hereby given that (name of Party petitioning for review), (Petitioner) in the above named case, hereby submits this Petition for Review to the Executive Committee of the Judicial Council of the Ninth Circuit from the final decision (or summary dismissal of the Complaint) by Judge (name of Presiding Judicial Officer) entered in this matter action on the day of, (20).

 Attached to this Petition is a copy of the Presiding Judicial Officer's Final Decision (or summary dismissal of the Complaint).

-The basis(es) of this Petition for Review is (reason why review is requested-this basis(es) may be included as an attachment).
+The basis(es) of this Petition for Rerequested-this basis(es) may be included '

+Submitted on this day of , (20).

+(Representing name of Party)